bwqr/yelken/README.md

 * Have an extendable architecture with plugins and themes
 * Keep deployment to anywhere very easy

 Yelken also received its first alpha release.
-You can read more about this release from [announcement](https://bwqr.github.io/yelken-blog/first-announcement/), if you have not read it yet.
+You can read more about this release from [announcement](https://blog.yelken.io/first-announcement/), if you have not read it yet.

 ## Features

-* [ ] Content management with built in localization support (define your own model to have different kind of contents)
+* [x] Content management with built in localization support (define your own model to have different kind of contents)
-  * Implemented as a Proof of Concept (PoC)
-* [ ] Admin UI
+* [x] Admin UI (called App)
-  * implemented as a PoC
-* [ ] Templating to manage look of your website (based on Jinja2, enables theming your website)
+* [x] Templating to manage look of your website (based on Jinja2, enables theming your website)
-  * Implemented as a PoC, functions exposed to templates will change
 * [ ] Receiving input from users (form handling)
 * [ ] Powerful plugin system (supports plugins written in other programming languages thanks to WebAssembly, e.g., Rust, C, Go, Javascript, Python, etc.)
   * Implemented as a PoC, needs required capabilities of plugins to be identified